What are the Dangers of Full-Face Snorkel Masks?

 Knowing whether there are jagged rocks close to the shore, what the current is like, if there are any expected winds, etc., can help you prepare for your snorkeling adventure in advance.
 However, not only should you get comfortable with your surroundings but also look through the research that’s available.

 Review the Media Coverage of Snorkel Deaths

-CBS News and other major outlets ran a lot of stories on how snorkelers drowned using full face snorkel masks.
+CBS News and other major outlets ran a lot of stories on how snorkelers drowned using a full face snorkel mask.
 They were snorkeling in Hawaii and it got a lot of press at the time.

 Masks have evolved since and gotten safer.
 However, many tour operators in Hawaii and other locations do not use full face snorkel goggles anymore.
 There were also warnings by the health department of Hawaii about using such snorkeling masks.

 Ideally, full-face snorkel masks should not be used in harsh weather and water conditions since you’ll need to exert more energy.
 Also, there is a greater risk of CO2 buildup inside your mask.

 Modern masks like the Subea Easybreath, Ocean Reef Aria, Wildhorn Outfitters Seaview 180, to name a few, are safe.
 They design and manufacture masks of the highest quality to reduce any incidents or CO2 buildup that could lead to drownings or other accidents.
 Also, make sure to check out reviews that you can find online and in forums.